 Original salesroom building constructed in 1964.
 Change was made from harvesting apples in bushel baskets to bulk bins and fork lift management.
 Salesroom remodeled in 2018.

-Salesroom: Over the intervening years the Meyers have built several additions: bakery, a seating area over looking the orchard, drive-in freezer room, and a separate retail cold storage building and a large packing house across the highway from the Retail area.
+Salesroom: Over the intervening years the Meyers have built several additions: bakery, a seating area over looking the orchard, and a drive-in freezer room.
+Salesroom remodeled in 2018.

 Shop Buildings: Two separate shop buildings and a separate chemical storage shed have been constructed.